What's New

 Policy Regarding Acceptance of Students from Outside

 Prof. Kurohashi does not supervise new students.
 Assoc.
-Prof. Murawaki or Program-Specific Assoc.
+Prof. Murawaki or Assoc.
 Prof. Chu will be responsible for supervising their research.

 Master course